aws-samples/aws-modernization-with-confluent/content/3.Signing-up-for-Confluent-Cloud/_index.md

 ## Signing up for Confluent Cloud

-If you don’t already have an active Confluence Cloud account, navigate to AWS Marketplace and find [Apache Kafka on Confluent Cloud – Pay As You Go](https://aws.amazon.com/marketplace/pp/B08BVT2QDV?qid=1596552915515).
+If you don’t already have an active Confluent Cloud account, navigate to AWS Marketplace and find [Apache Kafka on Confluent Cloud – Pay As You Go](https://aws.amazon.com/marketplace/pp/B08BVT2QDV?qid=1596552915515).
 Select the Continue to Subscribe button.

 ![Subscribe](/images/signup/1.png)